-San Francisco RV Dwellers get reprieve as homeowners Fume - RV Travel
+San Francisco RV dwellers get reprieve as homeowners fume - RV Travel

 San Francisco Supervisor Asha Safai represents the area, says he can make suggestions, but that it’s up to the SFMTA to decide where RVs can and cannot park – and that they have turned a deaf ear to the residents.

-Do you think this would be happening in if it were in Pacific Heights or Nob Hill?
+Do you think this would be happening if it were in Pacific Heights or Nob Hill?
 “Absolutely not,” said Safai.
 “There is no way an entire block in Pacific Heights would be taken up with RVs.
 It would not happen.”

 Borden disputed that assertion.
 “I have the same position no matter what neighborhood,” she said.